 Are vending machines convenient?

 While some might argue the traditional vending machine in the office has had its day, they still offer a convenient solution to providing your team with instant beverages and snacks.
 There are lots of great vending machine companies across the UK with leaders like Selecta, Connect, Liquid Line, Logic Vending, UK Vending all providing a good range of vending machines suitable for the office.
-The machines themselves are easy to use, simple to maintain and because they’re automated, you don’t really have to do much to them apart from keeping them regularly stocked and refilled.
+The machines themselves are easy to use, and simple to maintain and because they’re automated, you don’t really have to do much to them apart from keeping them regularly stocked and refilled.
 In general, they tend to be geared more towards volume and cost though, so they’re not for everyone.
 For a more premium offering, you might want to consider a bean to cup office coffee machine.

 What’s a bean to cup office coffee machine?